krzygorz/VerilogTea/README.md

 yosys synth.ys
 ```

-This produces a verilog file `tea_synth.sh` which implements this module using
+This produces a verilog file `tea_synth.v` which implements this module using
 the primitives available in ICE40.
-This also generates a .bliff file which can be used with a place-and-route tool like nextpnr.
+This also saves the .json file in a which can be used with a place-and-route tool like nextpnr.

 You can even run the testbench with the synthesized version by running: